Elastodynamic cloaking and field enhancement for soft spheres: Numerical implementation and illustrations

-where we consider the radial function $s_r(r)=1-i.$ This transform leads, in the same way as (\ref{PTransform2}) did for $\C'$ and $\rho'$, to a heterogeneous anisotropic asymmetric elasticity tensor $\C'''$ and a scalar (homogeneous) density $\rho''',$ whose expressions are obtained by taking $a=1-i$, $b(r'')=1$ in (\ref{srho})-(\ref{sc}).
+where, again, $\lambda$ and $\mu$ are the Lam\'e coefficients of the ambient homogeneous and isotropic space, and $\rho'''=(1-i) \rho$.
 Since the elastic waves are damped inside the PML and reach the outer boundary of the shell with a vanishing amplitude, we set either clamped or traction free boundary conditions at $r''=r_4$ (we have checked this does not affect the numerical result).